mantl/mesos-consul/README.md

 |         Option        | Description |
 |-----------------------|-------------|
+| `version`             | Print mesos-consul version
 | `refresh`             | Time between refreshes of Mesos tasks
+| `mesos-ip-order`             | Comma separated list to control the order in which github.com/CiscoCloud/mesos-consul searches or the task IP address.
+Valid options are 'netinfo', 'mesos', 'docker' and 'host' (default netinfo,mesos,host)
+| `healthcheck`             | Enables a http endpoint for health checks.
+When this flag is enabled, serves health status on 127.0.0.1:24476
+| `healthcheck-ip`             | Health check service interface ip.
+Default 127.0.0.1
+| `healthcheck-port`             | Health check service port.
+Default 24476
 | `consul-auth`       | The basic authentication username (and optional password), separated by a colon.
 | `consul-ssl`        | Use HTTPS while talking to the registry.
 | `consul-ssl-verify` | Verify certificates when connecting via SSL.